byu-rad-lab/pneudrive/pcb_design/README.md

 This directory contains everything you need to order and assemble the PCBs needed for PneuDrive.

 # PnueDrive Controller Board
+### Design Files
+1. All design files (Bill of Materials, 3d step file, .sch, .brd, and a pdf of the schematic) are located in PnueDrive-Controllerv1.2-Designs.zip.

 ### Ordering PCB
 1. Any PCB manufacturer can be used, but we have used JLCPCB in the past.
 Go to their [website](https://jlcpcb.com/), click upload gerber file, and upload pneudrive_controllerv1.2_gerbers.zip.
 After processing, it should say "Detected 4 layer board of 65x31mm(2.56x1.22 inches) ."
 2. Every manufacturing option can remain default except for the following: **Remove Order Number: Specify a Location**